Murodhonov/RoomCRUD_Coroutines/README.md

 # RoomCRUD_Coroutines

-This project demonstrate to create SQL database using "ROOM" and create functions to manage database using "Coroutines"
+This experiment demonstrates the use of "ROOM" to construct a SQL database and "Coroutines" to establish functions of management.

 # in this project you can learn how to use:
 ●ViewModels